Prospect Theory Based Individual Irrationality Modelling and Behavior Inducement in Pandemic Control: The method for solving the optimization problem

-Since $l_3( \pmb{\delta})$ are known and derivable, then $\frac{\partial l_3}{\partial \pmb{\delta}}$ are known.
-Then we can calculate the gradient $\frac{\partial \widetilde{L}}{\partial \delta_i}$ based on \eqref{eq:loss1}, \eqref{45}, and \eqref{47}.
-Since we cannot guarantee the convexity of the objective function, to improve the convergence speed and jump out of the local optimum, we optimize the problem of \eqref{eq:bound} with the Momentum Gradient Descent method\cite{polyak1964some}, which is shown in Algorithm 1.
+Since we cannot guarantee the convexity of the objective function, to improve the convergence speed and jump out of the local optimum, we optimize the problem of \eqref{eq:bound} with the Momentum Gradient Descent method\cite{polyak1964some}.